-14.4 Vehicular Access
+17.4 Vehicular Access

-14.4.1 Access roads on substation sites should be designed to allow for the safe delivery / maintenance / replacement of plant and equipment safely and as close as practicable to the final location e.g. switchroom or transformer bunds.
+17.4.1 Access roads (including unloading areas / crane landings) on substation sites should be designed to allow for the safe delivery / maintenance / replacement of plant and equipment safely and as close as practicable to the final location e.g. switchroom or transformer bunds.